 This is a rum with a long history, dating back to the 1950s when the “Inner Circle” brand was first released in Australia.
 It was bottled in three strengths, which in turn were identified by coloured dots – Underproof (38-40%, the red dot), Overproof (57% or so, green dot) and 33 Overproof (73-75%, black dot).This last has now been resurrected and is for sale in Oz — I’ve not so far managed to acquire one.
 I’ve heard it’s a beast, though — so the search continues, since I’m as vain as anyone else who boasts about sampling these uber-mensches of rum, and don’t want the Aussies to have all the fun.

-Australia adds another to the list with this European bottling of rum from the land of Oz.
-It’s a sharp knife to the glottis, a Conrad-like moment of stormy weather.
-What surprises, after one recovers, is how traditional it seems, how unexceptional (aside from the power) – you walk in expecting a Bundie, say, but emerge with a seriously strong Caribbean-type rum.
-That doesn’t make it bad in any sense, just a very interesting overproof from a country whose rums we don’t know enough about..
+Australia adds another to the list with this European bottling of rum from the land of Oz, and another released a year later.
+The first is a sharp knife to the glottis, a Conrad-like moment of stormy weather.
+The second, with an additional year of ageing, is much tamer, much better, though still seriously strong.
+What surprises, after one recovers, is how traditional both seem (aside from the power) – you walk in expecting a Bundie, say, but emerge with a jacked-up Caribbean-type rum.
+That doesn’t make either one bad in any sense, just two very interesting overproofs from a country whose rums we don’t know enough about.